hbowie/softdevbigideas/ideas/Understand the Arc of Your Project.md

 * In the **Deliver** act, you need to be efficient and steady in making progress towards the finish line.
 You have lots of stuff to do, you know what it is, and you need to go about doing it.
 At this point, what you need is a sheepdog, rounding up the flock and bringing them home at day's end, making sure that no straggler gets lost.

-Next we can note that many project failures are traceable back to a problem of giving too much or too little attention to one or more of these acts.
+Next, we can note that many project failures are traceable back to a problem of giving too much or too little attention to one or more of these acts.

 Some projects get stuck in perpetual Discovery mode, wandering around for months and even years without ever figuring out what it is they're supposed to do.